JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 class Derived extends Base {
     property = true;

-    // Type error: A 'super' call must be the first statement in the constructor when a
-    // class contains initialized properties, parameter properties, or private identifiers. constructor() {
+    constructor() {
         console.log("🥺");
-        super();
+        // ~~~~~~~~~~~~~~~
+        // Type error: A 'super' call must be the first statement in
+        // the constructor when a class contains initialized
+        // properties, parameter properties, or private identifiers. super();
     }
 }
 ```

-What a juicy problem!
+I'd previously been inconvenienced by that limitation when working in OOP-style projects in TypeScript.
+This issue seemed like it'd be both a good way to challenge my understanding of TypeScript and solve a real user-issue hit by many users.

+### Project Scope

+There ended up being two areas of source code I had to change:

+-   [Updating the Type Checker](#updating-the-type-checker): Adjusting TypeScript's type errors to be more lenient
+-   [Updating Transformers](#updating-transformers): Adjusting output JavaScript for more varieties of constructors

+---

 ## Updating the Type Checker